-Sophomores1 year1 creditThis course is intended for the student who has successfully completed Physical Science A or Physical Science.
+This course is intended for the student who has successfully completed Physical Science A or Physical Science.
 This course will cover the structures and functions of living organisms.
 Some of the topics studied are plants, animals, genetics, cell structure, biochemistry, and human biology.